Ulcerative Colitis

 What is ulcerative colitis?

-At the IBD program, we offer diagnostic services that can determine whether your child is suffering from ulcerative colitis.
+At the Center for Inflammatory Bowel Disease (IBD) and Celiac Disease, we offer diagnostic services that can determine whether your child is suffering from ulcerative colitis.
 In addition to a complete medical history and physical examination, these services may include blood or stool tests, endoscopies or colonoscopies with biopsies, and magnetic resonance enterography.

-Though there is no cure for ulcerative colitis, there are highly effective treatments which allow most children with these diseases to feel well and have excellent outcomes.
+Though there is no cure for ulcerative colitis, there are highly effective treatments that allow most children with these diseases to feel well and have excellent outcomes.
 We offer a wide range of services that can help manage symptoms and improve your child’s quality of life.
-These may include a personalized pharmacotherapy plan, surgery when needed, or an appointment with a dietician to set up a nutritional plan.
-These services may also include meetings with psychologists and social workers to help with any social and emotional problems that may be caused by ulcerative colitis.
+These may include a personalized pharmacotherapy plan, surgery when needed, or an appointment with a dietitian to set up a nutritional plan.
+These services may also include meetings with psychologists and social workers to help with psychosocial issues that can happen when a child or adolescent is diagnosed with UC.

 Learn more about our treatments and services >